D1eg0Verdin/COMPENG-2DX3/README.md

 - Project development from concept to prototype.

 ## 🚀 Highlight: 3D Room Scanner
 The final project involved creating a **3D room mapping device**.
 The system scanned and visualized a physical environment, demonstrating practical knowledge in:
+- note main code files are datamapper.py and 2dx_studio-8c.c, the rest of the folder is the interface./
 - Sensor integration (time-of-flight distance measurement).
 - Stepper motor control for spatial mapping.
 - Embedded software development for data acquisition and processing.